 I kinda think God is playing a joke on me on some level?

-A.) Fun fun Monican who’s there for a good time.
+A.) Fun fun Monican who’s there for a good time (and will be running for a long time).
 “Listen I need to save some energy for my frozen yogurt marathon after the race – don’t rush me!”